warelab/release-notes/sorghum-guides/Genomic Resources---2021-06-16.md

 - The [example](https://ensembl.sorghumbase.org/Sorghum_bicolor/Gene/ExpressionAtlas?db=core;g=SORBI_3004G141800;r=4:41625307-41663480;t=OQU84910;v=S4_41077528;vdb=variation;vf=112207) below shows Baseline gene expression for the msd2 gene.
 ![atlas](images/image10.png)

+The above view depicts baseline gene expression data for a whole plant (top anatogram on the left of the results box) and for the plant’s reproductive organs (bottom anatogram).
+Experiments are organized by study on the left side, and by tissue or developmental stage on the top of the graph.
+Unique data points are colored in blue, with intensity increasing in proportion to the level of expression (i.e., higher expression data points are shown in darker blue).
+When you hover the cursor over a data point, the data point is highlighted in yellow, a more detailed summary pops up, and the corresponding tissue is colored in pink in the anatograms.
+If instead, you hover over a tissue on the anatogram on the left, the name of the tissue will pop up, and the points corresponding to expression data from this tissue will light up.
+This feature is the product of the collaboration with the EBI-Atlas.

 ## Variation {#variation}
 Variation in SorghumBase is available for short variants (genetic variation, which in turn may be naturally occurring or chemically induced) and QTL variants associated with physical traits.